justanotherdot/justanotherdot/site/posts/a-love-letter-to-composition.md

 tags: [composition, principle, pattern]
 ---

-Using composition (and its dual, decomposition) gives you superpowers.
+Using composition gives you superpowers.
 It is by far the most practical experimentation tool I know.

 The [dot (.)
 operator](http://hackage.haskell.org/package/base-4.12.0.0/docs/Data-Function.html#v:.)